Seesaw Traditional Quilt Block Pattern

 Step 2:

 Next, using the Medium/Pink rectangles and the Dark/Black squares, make 4 of what I'm calling Half Flying Geese units as shown in the picture below.
-You can follow my Flying Geese block tutorial except only do the right side of the Flying Geese block.
+You can follow my Flying Geese block tutorial except only do the upper right corner of the Flying Geese block.

 Step 3: